oracle-samples/idm-samples/idcs-rest-clients/README.md

 This code contains a collection of sample REST API requests that can be used with clients such as [Postman](http://getpostman.com) to make test calls to Oracle Identity Cloud Service.

 This application is provided “AS IS” with no express or implied warranty for accuracy or accessibility.
-The sample code is intended for study purposes and doesn't represent the recommended approach and isn't intended to be used in development or production environments.
+The sample code is intended for study purposes, doesn't represent the recommended approach, and isn't intended to be used in development or production environments.

 The [Using the Oracle Identity Cloud Service REST APIs with Postman](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html) Oracle By Example (OBE) is available to use with this REST API collection.